GuillaumeSmaha/cluster-mgr/manual_install/README.md

 ```
 #### 3. Provided are a script, configuration and template files to automatically create slapd.conf files for each server.
 We will download it from Github and then modify the configuration files for each server.

-Downloading and using git inside the Gluu chroot:
+Download and using git inside the Gluu chroot:
 ```
 # apt-get update && apt-get install git && cd /tmp/ && git clone https://github.com/GluuFederation/cluster-mgr.git && cd /tmp/cluster-mgr/manual_install/slapd_conf_script/
 ```